earthly/website/blog/_posts/2023-04-06-netlify-cloud-functions.md

     Learn how to create powerful serverless applications with Netlify Functions.
 This tutorial covers the basics of Netlify Functions, different types of functions, and how they compare to AWS Lambda.
 last_modified_at: 2023-07-19
 ---
-**This tutorial explains how to use Netlify Functions for serverless architecture.
-Earthly streamlines the build process through containerization.
-Visit the Earthly homepage.**
+**The article provides a guide to Netlify Functions, focusing on optimization.
+Earthly streamlines the build process for Netlify Functions.
+[Learn more about Earthly](/).**

 When building backend applications, we often have to add features that are not supported by the current stack or would slow down our applications.
 A possible workaround is to use cloud functions that help abstract away some of these tasks.